bendorr/lucs_af/README.md

 #### > `utils_degree_reshaped.py`
 Utility functions for protein structural analysis:
-- Helix and sheet geometry calculations
+- Secondary structure geometric analysis
-- RMSD calculation functions (using multiple alignment methods)
+- Structure alignment and RMSD
-- Residue selection and manipulation in PyRosetta and Biopython
+- Residue selection and manipulation in PyRosetta
-- PDB/structure I/O operations
-- Structural alignment
-- PyRosetta helper functions
-- DataFrame manipulation

 This module is used by most analysis scripts in degree_of_reshaping/